 - Lucky Translation: While his original Japanese name, Kaonashi, is pretty straightforward, the English translation of it comes out as an amusing Punny Name.
 His mask resembles those used in Japanese Noh theater, thus he has a Noh Face.

 - I Just Want to Have Friends: When Chihiro asks him if he has any friends or family or a home to go back to, all he has to say is that he's lonely.
 No-Face's obsession with Chihiro seems to stem from this as well, supposedly being the first person to ever acknowledge him and show him kindness by letting him into the bathhouse.

 - Meaningful Name: No-Face doesn't have a face, but a mask.

 - Misunderstood Loner with a Heart of Gold: He actually isnt that bad, but the bathhouse made him sick and he is very lonely.
-His problem is mostly his reflection of those around him, in the bathhouse most everyone is expressing greed so he did as well.
+His problem is mostly his reflection of those around him, in the bathhouse most people are expressing greed so he did as well.

 - Non-Dubbed Grunts: His grunts sound exactly the same in both Japanese and English.

 - Villainous Glutton: The Greed so prevalent in the bathhouse turns him into this, ranging from emptying the kitchens of all of their food by paying with gold to just flat-out eating the employees.
 After Chihiro feeds him the River Spirit's medicine, he is purged of everything he ate and cured of the toxicity in the environment.